simphony/SimNanoDOME/README.md

 In addition, commit
 [`a727b69`](https://github.com/nanodome/ontodome/commit/a727b6914f8fe2d926d13ae6622c0240d59726c9)
 from the [ontodome](https://github.com/nanodome/ontodome) library is required.
-The UNIBO DIN add-ons are not publicly available: contact [Giorgio La Civita](mailto:giorgio.lacivita2@unibo.it) if you wish to obtain them.
+The UNIBO DIN add-ons are publicly available at: (https://github.com/giorgiolacivita/LTEPlasmaFoam) release v1.0.0.

 <!---installation-end-dbeeaa52-->

-Since such a set-up is fairly complex, a [`Dockerfile`](https://github.com/simphony/SimNanoDOME/blob/master/Dockerfile) is provided.
+Since such a set-up is fairly complex, a [`Dockerfile`](https://github.com/simphony/SimNanoDOME/blob/master/Dockerfile) is provided and is the recommended way of use (a couple of hours is required for the image to build).
 It can be used not only to build a docker image where the wrapper can be run but also as a guideline for setting up the environment on your own system.
-Visit the
-[_"Docker"_ section of the documentation](https://simnanodome.readthedocs.io/en/latest/installation.html#docker)
-for more details.
+Visit the [_"Docker"_ section of the documentation](https://simnanodome.readthedocs.io/en/latest/installation.html#docker) for more details.